-Given that the class tends to be oversubscribed, to ensure that there is a good fit between students' expectations and class expectations, all students are asked to complete a pre-course questionnaire to confirm that (a) they understand the course's requirements, including the above-average workload, (b) they understand the nature of the company project, and (c) they commit to respecting the classroom expectations set forth in this syllabus (e.g., about no electronics while in session).
+To ensure that there is a good fit between students' expectations and class expectations, all students are asked to complete a pre-course questionnaire to confirm that (a) they understand the course's requirements, including the above-average workload, (b) they understand the nature of the company project, and (c) they commit to respecting the classroom expectations set forth in this syllabus (e.g., no electronics while in session, timely attendance).
 Students who do not complete the survey by the due date and/or do not agree with the terms of the class will be unenrolled from the class.